 - 1. Kata competition in Canada will not have gender specific divisions.
 All female, all male or mixed pairs are accepted. - 2.
-There are two age groups in which kata competitions are conducted: - 2.1 NO AGE limit in Kata competition - 2.2 U21 kata competition - 3.1 For the NO Age Limit Kata competition at "A" sanctioned events, the minimum rank is Ikkyu. - 3.2 For the U21 kata competition at "A" sanctioned events, the minimum rank is Sankyu. - 3.3 Or other events the minimum rank(s) is (are) at the discretion of the Tournament Director. - 4.
-Competitions must be judged by designated and certified Judo Canada/Province/Territory Kata judges. - 5.
-For the NO AGE LIMIT, the following kata are demonstrated in a contest format in Canada at the National Championships: - 5.1 Nage-No-Kata - 5.2 Katame-No-Kata - 5.3 Ju-No-Kata - 5.4 Kime-No-Kata - 5.5 Kodokan Goshin-Jutsu - 6.
-For the U21 Kata the competition may include only the three first groups of the Nage No Kata and such specific information must be published in the technical package of competition offering such event. - 7.
+There are two age groups in which kata competitions are conducted: - 2.1 NO AGE limit in Kata competition - 2.2 U21 kata competition age category defined by the age of both Tori and Uke. - 2.3 U16 kata competition age category defined by the age of both Tori and Uke. - 3.1 For the NO Age Limit Kata competition at "A" sanctioned events, the minimum rank is Ikkyu. - 3.2 For the U21 kata competition at "A" sanctioned events, the minimum rank is Sankyu. - 3.3 or other events the minimum rank(s) is (are) at the discretion of the Tournament Director. - 4.
+Competitions must be judged by designated and certified Judo Canada/ Province Kata judges. - 5.
+For the NO AGE LIMIT, The following kata are demonstrated in a contest format in Canada at the National Championships: - 5.1 Nage-No-Kata - 5.2 Katame-No-Kata - 5.3 Ju-No-Kata - 5.4 Kime-No-Kata - 5.5 Kodokan Goshin-Jutsu - 6.
+For the U21 Kata the competition may include only the three first groups of the Nage No Kata and such specific information must be published in the technical package of competition offering such event - 7.
 A competitor may only participate once in a Kata either as Tori or Uke. - 8.
-There will be no musical Katas. - 9.
+There will be no musical Katas - 9.
 All competitors must wear a "WHITE" judogi. - 10.
 Female competitors must wear under the judo jacket a white t-shirt with short sleeves, neck-line, and long enough to be worn inside the trousers.